zerorisc/expo-otbn-pqc/hw/ip/otbn/README.md

       <td>RW</td>
       <td>KMAC_PARTIAL_WRITE</td>
       <td>
-        Partial write msg register used as a byte-mask for the msg being written into the internal MSG FIFO.
+        Partial write message register used as a byte-mask for the message being written into the internal MSG FIFO.
-        The value should be the decimal number of bytes valid for the msg to be written ex.)
+        The value should be the decimal number of bytes valid for the message to be written ex.)
 32 for every byte valid.
         Conversion to a contiguous mask like 32'h0000_ffff are done internally.
         Additionally, the register is reset to a default value of 32 at the start/end of any transaction.
       </td>